mahmoud/lithoxyl/docs/action.rst

 .. note::

-   If a action is manually set to complete with :meth:`~Action.success()` or :meth:`~Action.failure()`, and an unexpected exception occurs, the Action will end with the *exception* status.
+   If an action is manually set to complete with :meth:`~Action.success()` or :meth:`~Action.failure()`, and an unexpected exception occurs, the Action will end with the *exception* status.